Whooping Cough (Pertussis) in Adults

 What are the symptoms of whooping cough?

 The disease starts like the common cold, with a runny nose or congestion, sneezing, and sometimes a mild cough or fever.
 Usually, after a week or two, severe coughing begins.
 The following are the most common symptoms of whooping cough.
 However, each person may experience symptoms differently.
 Infants younger than age 6 months may not have a classic whooping cough, or it may be difficult to hear.
 Instead of coughing, infants may have a pause in their breathing, called apnea, which is very serious.
-You should consult your health care provider or call 911 if you observe pauses in breathing.
+You should talk with your healthcare provider or call 911 immediately if you observe pauses in breathing.
 Symptoms of whooping cough may include:

 Coughing, violently and rapidly, until all the air has left the lungs and a person is forced to inhale, causing a "whooping" sound